Chinijo Archipelago: Geography

 Chinijo is a small group of islands located in the northeastern part of the Canary Islands.
 The archipelago includes the islets of Montaña Clara, Alegranza, La Graciosa, Roque del Este and Roque del Oeste, of which La Graciosa is the largest and only inhabited island.
-La Graciosa has a historical livelihood rooted in fishing, with small boats traditionally bringing fresh catches to shore.

-The natural park covers a total area 91.12 km², also includes part of the rocky north coast of the island Lanzarote (los riscos de Famara).
-The area of the natural park overlaps with that of a separately designated marine reserve.
-The European Union designated a Special Protection Area for birds in 1994.
+The Chinijo Archipelago Natural Park covers a total area 91.12 km², and includes parts north of the island of Lanzarote.
+The area of the natural park overlaps with that of a designated marine reserve.
+Regular ferries operated to La Graciosa, while other islands can only be accessed by small fishing boats, and is prohibited to land in these islands.

 Topography

 The Chinijo Archipelago consists of predominantly volcanic highlands characterized by numerous volcanic cones and craters.
 Montaña Clara in the islands the largest volcanic crater in the archipelago.
-The topography consists of white sandy beaches interspersed with black volcanic rocks along the oast.
-Risco de Famara is a large cliff on the northern coast of Lanzarote, which offers an overall view of the archipelago.
+The topography consists of sandy beaches interspersed with volcanic rocks with scattered vegetation consisting of shrubs and succulent plants.